dukex/machine-setup/README.md

 ## Docker (community edition)

-The docker installation follow the guide in [docs.docker.com/install](https://docs.docker.com/install/), for now just the debian installation is fully supported.
+This script install the docker following the guide at [docs.docker.com/install](https://docs.docker.com/install/), for now just the debian installation is fully supported.

 To install just the docker, run: